cdapio/hydrator-plugins/mongodb-plugins/README.rst

 :Mode:
     Batch
 :Description:
-    Converts a StructuredRecord to a BSONWritable and then writes it to a MongoDB collection.
+    Converts a StructuredRecord into a BSONWritable and then writes it to a MongoDB collection.
 :Configuration:
-    **connectionString:** MongoDB Connection string.
+    - **connectionString:** MongoDB connection string

 MongoDB Realtime Sink
 ---------------------